ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

 - Install Anaconda on WSL
     - Assuming you're using Windows you may want to use WSL 2 to install everything.
 To install WSL 2 (assuming you doing so after May 2020 it will be much easier) follow the instructions on [this site](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 Once you have that installed you can install any of the linux distributions on the Windows Store I would recommend [using Ubuntu](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab).
     - Open up the command prompt and enter Ubuntu (or whatever distro you downloaded).
 Be sure to [check this site](https://repo.anaconda.com/archive/) for the latest releases of anaconda (note they seem to make about 3 releases a year or so).
 Install anaconda using the following code:
-    - much of this code was taken from [this site](https://phoenixnap.com/kb/how-to-install-anaconda-ubuntu-18-04)
+    - Much of this code was taken from [this site](https://phoenixnap.com/kb/how-to-install-anaconda-ubuntu-18-04)

     ```Bash
     # updates the apt-get repository